 Even though Governor Cuomo stated that theatres can reopen with full capacity from September 14, some shows have posted a reopening date before then.
 Stomp is the latest show to announce a reopening, with performances at the Orpheum Theatre from July 20.
 Find out more about Stomp tickets in New York here.Stomp celebrates the percussion music that can derive from non-typical instruments, such as buckets, sticks and garbage can lids.
 The production opened at the Orpheum Theatre in 1994, where it's...

-Stomp is open at the Orpheum Theatre from July 20.
-Stomp tickets in New York are on sale now.
-Book Stomp tickets now.
+Stomp has been bringing the rhythms of New York to the Orpheum Theatre since 1994.
+Tickets to Stomp in New York are on sale now.
+Get Stomp tickets on New York Theatre Guide now.

-Stomp is one of the first productions to reopen with full capacity in New York, following Springsteen on Broadway.
-Off-Broadway's long-running entertainment spectacle Stomp continues to celebrate the art of street theatre and rhythm at the Orpheum Theatre.
-Stomp began performances in New York in 1994 and has continued its acclaimed run at the Orpheum ever since.
+More recently, Stomp was one of the first productions to reopen with full capacity in New York, following Springsteen on Broadway, after the pandemic shuttered theatres in 2020.
+Off-Broadway's long-running entertainment spectacle Stomp continues to celebrate the art of street theatre and provide a high-energy spectacle for all ages.

 (Photos by Steve McNicholas)